theDataFixer/blog/content/posts/why-being-a-data-architect/index.md

 #### What should a Data Engineer do?

-I believe they should have a broad understanding of the entire data lifecycle, distinguishing between essential skills/knowledge, beneficial skills/knowledge, and optional skills/knowledge.
+I believe they should have a broad understanding of the entire data lifecycle, distinguishing between essential, beneficial, and/or optional skills.

 However, what is considered essential in one company may be seen as optional in another.
 It ultimately depends on the specific operations and needs of the company and its customers.